katherinejlu/ece3400/lab3.md

    robot_position += 1;

-update grid to show new robot position; update grid to show grid color of previous robot position as explored;
+update grid to show new robot position; update grid to show previous robot position has been explored;
 ```

 ## Acoustic Team